-The Ding Darling National Wildlife Refuge is a wildlife drive full of beautiful beach views, endangered species, and stunning birds such as the solitary, often secretive, and a crab-eating bird called the Black-crowned Night-Heron.
+The Ding Darling National Wildlife Refuge is a wildlife drive full of beautiful beach views, endangered species, and stunning birds such as the solitary, often secretive, and crab-eating bird called the Black-crowned Night-Heron.

 Also known as the JN "Ding" National Wildlife, this refuge also offers birding sights of the Yellow-Crowned Heron.
 These particular species were introduced into Bermuda to bring crabs found on land under control there.
 You will also spot the American White Pelican, one of North America's largest birds, boasting a 9-foot wingspan and impressively soars so far up in the air.

 This vast tropical paradise is for birdwatchers who want to see various shorebirds and wildlife while enjoying the peaceful and delicate natural estuaries of the Cocohatchee River, leading out to the Gulf of Mexico.
 Resident eagles, ospreys, owls, and other woodland species make room every fall for the migratory shorebirds so make sure you bring your camera!